learn-co-students/say-hello-ruby-ruby-intro-000/README.md

 2. Define the method in `say_hello.rb`
   * Run `learn` again.
 Are you getting a different error?
 If you haven't seen this error, guess what it's trying to tell you then Google it with the word "ruby".
 3. Get all the tests to pass!
 4. Once all of the tests are passing, use `learn submit` to submit your lab.
-Or alternatively, you can stage and commit your code; push it up to your fork; and submit a pull request.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/say-hello-ruby' title='Say Hello'>Say Hello</a> on Learn.co and start learning to code for free.</p>